se-for-sci/se-for-sci.github.io/content/week5/typing.md

 g: None = None
 ```

-Notice that `None` is it's own type.
+Notice that `None` is its own type.
 If you have a custom or standard library
-class, that is also it's type.
+class, the class is its type.

 The relationship between `int`, `float`, and `complex` is special; `float` can
 also be `int`, for example.
 This keeps the types from being annoying about